 seasonal or holiday-themed programs

 These programs promote reading and vocabulary skills and are inspired by popular topics and materials in our collection.
 Interactivity is encouraged to get everyone excited about reading and learning new things!
-Most programs are one-time offerings but some Library branches may host programs that meet on an ongoing basis.
+Most programs are one-time offerings, but some Library branches may host programs that meet on an ongoing basis.
 Most programs require registration.
-Check our newsletter to see what is being offered.
+Check out What's Onto see what is being offered.

 Our tween programs are designed especially for children ages 9-12 who are too 'grown-up' for school-age programs but are not quite eligible to participate in the Library's teen programs.